Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 186: Style: Add tests for dependencies for faster execution. at 2025-04-23 14:38:05
 * Commit 187: Fix: Fix bug in module to resolve issue. at 2025-04-23 11:45:21
 * Commit 188: Perf: Clean up data model to improve user experience. at 2025-04-25 11:41:09
+* Commit 189: Docs: Update documentation for utility for faster execution. at 2025-04-25 15:12:08